joaopedroovb/gleam-color-theme/README.md

 # Gleam Visual Studio Code theme

-This is a Visual Studio Code theme based on [Gleam's branding colours](https://gleam.run/branding/).
+This is a Visual Studio Code theme based on [Gleam's colors](https://gleam.run/branding/).